Clarivate-LSPS/tMDataLoader/README.md

 INSTALLING
 ==========

-For PostgreSQL:

-	gradlew deployJar -Pdatabase=postgresql

-For Oracle:
+Run following command to produce tm_etl.jar from sources:

-	gradlew deployJar -Pdatabase=oracle
+	gradlew deployJar

-Gradle will create tm_etl.jar in root directory with all necessary dependencies for specified database.
+Gradle will create tm_etl.jar in root directory with all necessary dependencies.

 Then, just copy tm_etl.jar to any directory on the server.
 It can be on the same machine as Transmart or any other one that has direct access to TM_CZ database schema used by tranSMART.